Skip to main content

 Adding steps

-There are two ways to add steps to your demo:
+There are three ways to add steps to your demo:

 Upload from your computer